 Imagine that a case comes in where the content of a personal computer is critically important.
 Perhaps your client's marriage is on the rocks and infidelity and hidden assets are at issue.
-If you represent the wife, do you think that the philandering husband is going to agree to make his computer available to you; personal handing over the chat room transcripts, cyber-sex sessions, incriminating e-mails, Quicken balances, Internet history files, brokerage account records. digital photographs of the fluff on the side, business trip expense records, overseas passwords account business and correspondence?
-Chances are Hubby is going to fight you tooth and nail and, when finally ordered to make the machine available, he will clumsily seek to delete anything deemed compromising.
-But even if Hubby isn't trying to cover his tracks, know that every time he saves a file, or starts a program-in fact every time he simply boots the machine-latent data is being destroyed to the point it can never be retrieved.
-By way of example, Windows 98 uses (and modifies) 325 files every time it boots up (and you wondered why booting took so long)!
+If you represent the wife, do you think that the philandering husband is going to agree to make his personal computer available to you; handing over the chat room transcripts, cyber-sex sessions, incriminating e-mails, Quicken balances, Internet history files, brokerage account records, digital photographs of the fluff on the side, business trip expense records, overseas account passwords and business correspondence?
+Chances are Hubby is going to fight you tooth and nail and, when finally ordered to make the machine available, he will anything clumsily seek to delete deemed compromising.
+But even if Hubby isn't trying to cover his tracks, know that every time he saves a file, or starts a program-in fact every time he simply boots the machine-some latent data is altered or overwritten to the point it can never be retrieved.
+By way of example, Windows accesses (and thus modifies metadata for) about a thousand files every time it boots up (and you wondered why booting took so long)!